-The originator of the format is David Gurteen (pictured), an influential practitioner in the areas of knowledge management and conversational leadership.
-Over the course of 15 years, he has facilitated Knowledge Cafés in more than 30 countries.
+The originator of the Knowledge Cafe format is David Gurteen (pictured), an influential practitioner in the areas of knowledge management and conversational leadership.
+Over the course of 15 years, he has facilitated Knowledge Cafes in more than 30 countries.

-2. No flipcharts.
-Individual note taking is OK but flipchart capture and subsequent report-outs hinder productive conversation.
+No flipcharts.
+Individual note taking is OK but flipchart capture and subsequent report-outs hinder effective conversation.

 Second session (formed of two or three rounds): Chairs are rearranged into groups of four.
 Host sits to one side and does not intervene.

 Final session: Chairs are rearranged into a single circle.
 Host stands in the centre of the circle.